Terry Musser

-Biography

-Musser was born in Black River Falls, Wisconsin and graduated from Melrose-Mindoro High School.
+He was born in Black River Falls, Wisconsin and graduated from Melrose-Mindoro High School.
 He went to University of Wisconsin–La Crosse from 1973 to 1976.
 Musser served in the United States Army and was a Vietnam War veteran.
 He was a farmer and a driver license examiner.
 Musser served in the Wisconsin State Assembly from 1985 until his retirement in 2009.
 He was a Republican.
 Musser died on November 1, 2018, at Gundersen Health System in La Crosse, Wisconsin.